-- Display outstanding scholarship and achieve a minimum overall college and honors GPA of 3.50 - Earn a minimum of 25 honors credits - Participate in creative or research activities culminating in a Senior Honors Thesis and Interdisciplinary Honors Seminar presentation.
+- Display outstanding scholarship and achieve a minimum overall college and honors GPA of 3.50 - · Earn a minimum of 16 honors credits - Participate in creative or research activities culminating in a Senior Honors Thesis and Interdisciplinary Honors Seminar presentation

+Interdisciplinary Honors Seminar presentation.
 Graduates who have maintained membership in the honors program but did not complete these three requirements are also noted in the graduation program.